paul-duvall/100-days-of-code/log-r3.md

 #### Review / Learn:
 * Continued reading Don't Make Me Think - a chapter about minimising unnessessary text content and the importance of good navigation.
+* Continued Advanced CSS / Sass course, making the 'Natours' project:
+    * Developed a custom grid using floats, how the attribute selector works (allows you to select an element or elements with a particular attribute

 #### Project:
 * Finished integrating grid layout for larger viewports for header section of main page